 The good news is that, at HCF, your mental health is part of our commitment to Uncommon Care.
 So, we’ve joined forces with six digital health providers that provide mental health support to our members and their families in the comfort and safety of their own home.

 GP2U Telehealth Australia allows users to speak to a doctor through video, giving access to information about mental or physical health without having to visit a clinic.

-The GPs at GP2U can discuss your concerns over video and if needed issue prescriptions, sick notes, specialist referrals (for our PSYCH2U service, for example) and mental health care plans.
+The GPs at GP2U can discuss your concerns over video and if needed issue prescriptions, sick notes and specialist referrals.
 If you’re worried about your mental wellbeing and have a mental healthcare plan, GP2U is a great place to start.

 You may also be able to access bulk-billed online GP services with your current provider.
 GP2U has a unique partnership with HCF, no other private health fund offers these resources to members.